Rankovce Municipality: Settlements

 Stanča (Станча) - village located on the northwestern part of the municipality.
 The municipal center is 18 km from the main road.
 The village is ritsko mountainous - scattered housing spanning the altitude from 800 to 1020m.
 It has dirt roads that are not in satisfactory condition especially in winter.

 Government

-Ivica Toševski an Independent was mayor until October 31, 2021 when new elections took place and Borce Spasovski was elected for VMRO-DPMNE.
+Ivica Toševski an Independent was mayor until October 31, 2021, when new elections took place and Borce Spasovski was elected for VMRO-DPMNE.

 Mayor

 Borce Spasovski, a candidate of VMRO-DPMNE was elected mayor for a four-year term in the second round of local elections on October 31, 2021.
-He was born in the village of P'klište (П'клиште) and went to primary school in the municipality school, Hristijan Todorovski - Karpos, and secondary school in SSU "Kiro Burnaz" - Kumanovo.
-He is owner and manager of the company Dinamit BS-Rankovce.
-He has a wife Gorica and a son Petar.